 - 1. Conclusion

 - The overall evaluation was that the Board of Directors is functioning effectively.

 - 2. Evaluation process

 - (i) Persons evaluated

 - All directors

 - (ii) Evaluation method

-- The survey was conducted by a third-party organization using an anonymous questionnaire, individual interviews and participation as an observer at meetings of the Board of Directors.
+- The survey was conducted by using an anonymous questionnaire.

 - (iii) Evaluation items

 - The major categories of the questionnaire were as follows.

 - I Composition and management of the Board of Directors

 - II Management and business strategies

 - III Corporate ethics and risk management

 - IV Performance monitoring and management evaluation and remuneration

 - V Dialogue with shareholders, etc.

+- VI Director evaluation